SilentBob69/double-take-go-reborn/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+## Ethical Use of Facial Recognition Technology

+As Double-Take-Go-Reborn is a facial recognition project, we have a special responsibility to ensure that this technology is used ethically and responsibly.
+We pledge to:

+* Respect privacy and only process facial data with appropriate consent
+* Be transparent about the capabilities and limitations of our technology
+* Design with privacy and data protection in mind (Privacy by Design)
+* Consider and mitigate potential harmful uses of the technology
+* Adhere to relevant data protection regulations, particularly the GDPR/DSGVO

 ## Our Standards